Triplany/VAL_protocol/README.md

 ## Overview

 VAL Protocol is a robust, blocking-I/O file transfer protocol library written in C, designed for reliable file transfers across diverse network conditions and embedded systems.
 A small, efficient protocol featuring fixed header + variable payload (bounded by a negotiated MTU) + trailer CRC.
-It supports adaptive transmission with continuous streaming mode, comprehensive resume modes, cumulative ACKs, per-file CRC integrity, and avoids dynamic allocations in steady state.
+It supports adaptive transmission with continuous streaming mode, comprehensive resume modes, cumulative ACKs, and avoids dynamic allocations in steady state.
+Integrity is enforced by header and trailer CRCs; whole-file CRCs are not used on the wire.

 ### Key Features